UX Design: The Challenges and Opportunities

 What advice would you give to someone looking to change career path and become a UX Designer?

 UX is not a typical 9-5 job.
 UX/Product roles require an ‘always on’ acceptance/mentality, as you will be continually learning new tools, evolving processes, design patterns, frameworks and tech.
 Read, a lot, go to product/UX events, connect with communities and listen to podcasts weekly.
-If you are new to UX, get into a Bootcamp course like ours – it is the best way to learn the fundamentals and get you started in the workplace as quickly as possible.

 Are UX skills applicable to other professions outside of being solely a UX designer/practitioner?